wessberg/scroll-behavior-polyfill/README.md

 # `scroll-behavior-polyfill`

-> A polyfill for the [`scroll-behavior`](https://developer.mozilla.org/en-US/docs/Web/CSS/scroll-behavior) CSS-property
+> A polyfill for the [`scroll-behavior`](https://developer.mozilla.org/en-US/docs/Web/CSS/scroll-behavior) CSS-property as well as the extensions to the Element interface in the [CSSOM View Module](https://drafts.csswg.org/cssom-view/#dom-element-scrollto-options-options)

 ## Description